RoySegall/inline_devel/README.txt

 functions.

 Problem for beta:
-The regex pattern that detect functions from the form can detect only one function at a time.
+1. The regex pattern that detect functions from the form can detect only one function at a time.
 Also if there is a defined function and simple code after that - not work as well.

-Hooks are list is builted by searching the module_invoke_all() function in *.module files.
+2. Hooks are list is builted by searching the module_invoke_all() function in *.module files.
 There are also invoking function in the inc files. files that placed in the includes folder.
-One more thing - the caching for the hooks list need to be cached in DB and not in static cache.

 Future ideas: